 It is recommended that you opt for a moderate calorie deficit or surplus.

-We have open-sourced KetoDiet Buddy, you can now find it on Github.
+We have open sourced KetoDiet Buddy, you can now find the source code for our Keto Calculator on Github.

 What is the Ketogenic Diet?